-- > Provide a framework in which sensitive discussions can take place - Provide students with accurate, age-appropriate information on topics related to sexual health, relationships, consent, and more - > Prepare pupils for puberty, and give them an understanding of sexual development and the importance of health and hygiene - > Help pupils develop feelings of self-respect, confidence and empathy - > Create a positive culture around issues of sexuality and relationships - > Teach pupils the correct vocabulary to describe themselves and their bodies - > Develop positive values and a moral framework that will guide their decisions, judgements and behaviour; - Understand the consequences of their actions and behave responsibly within sexual and pastoral relationships. - > Avoid being exploited or exploiting others or being pressured into unwanted or unprotected sex. - > Be aware of sources of help and acquire the skills and confidence to access confidential health advice, support and treatment if necessary - > Empower students to create positive, enjoyable relationships
+- > Provide a framework in which sensitive discussions can take place - > Prepare pupils for puberty, and give them an understanding of sexual development and the importance of health and hygiene - > Help pupils develop feelings of self-respect, confidence and empathy - > Create a positive culture around issues of sexuality and relationships - > Teach pupils the correct vocabulary to describe themselves and their bodies - > Develop positive values and a moral framework that will guide their decisions, judgements and behaviour; - > Understand the consequences of their actions and behave responsibly within sexual and pastoral relationships. - > Avoid being exploited or exploiting others or being pressured into unwanted or unprotected sex. - be aware of sources of help and acquire the skills and confidence to access confidential health advice, support and treatment if necessary